dypflying/chimestack-docs/content/en/docs/Install/4_ha/influxdb-ha.md

 ##### Overview

-The solution for influxdb's high availability is relatively simple, that is to deploy two influxdb instances on 2 servers, whose API tokens as well as their orginization and bucket settings are all same. chime-agent writes logs to the dual influxdb databases simultaneously, and with the help of keepalived, setup a VIP address and make the 2 influxdb instances a master and a backup, all the query requests for influxdb's data are routed to the VIP address.
-In short, the solution is to dual writes to influxdb and query from the HA-ensured VIP address.
+The solution for influxdb’s high availability is relatively simple, that is to deploy two influxdb instances on 2 servers, whose API tokens as well as their organization and bucket settings are all the same. chime-agent writes logs to the dual influxdb databases simultaneously, and with the help of keepalived, set up a VIP address and make the 2 influxdb instances a master and a backup, all the query requests for influxdb’s data are routed to the VIP address.
+In short, the solution is to dual writes to the influxdb and query from the HA-ensured VIP address.

 Following is the architecture of the solution: